Population from Census 2015 - 68,556

 Qualifying low income families and individuals, residing within the City of Grande Prairie boundaries can access two types of assistance programs through the City of Grande Prairie.
 Providing opportunities for individuals in our community to improve their health and well-being is a top priority for the City of Grande Prairie.
 The aim of these programs is to encourage all citizens to have access to City run recreation facilities and transit.

-Once approved a 50% discounted transit pass is issued to qualifying low income individuals and families to access the City of Grande Prairie’s transit system.
+Once applications are approved, a monthly 50% discounted transit pass is issued for a year to qualifying low income individuals and families to access the City of Grande Prairie’s transit system.

 Each monthly pass will be available at a 50% reduced fee, as outlined below: